When does registration open?

 What are caution fees and how much are they?

-CMBA requires post-dated cheques of $100 for uniforms and $100 for fundraising.
-They are due the first day of practice.
+CMBA requires post-dated cheques (June 30th of the current season) of $100 per child for uniforms and $100 per family for fundraising.
+These cheques are due prior to your child receiving their uniform (date/time TBD).
 These two cheques will not be processed if the following criteria is met:

-1) Team uniform is returned immediately after the season.
+1) Team uniform is returned to the team manager/coach immediately after the season.

-2) Parent of Guardian has full-filled their volunteer fundraising assignments (i.e. worked the scheduled shift at the canteen, sold raffle tickets, etc.)
+2) Parent or Guardian has fulfilled their volunteer fundraising duties (i.e. worked the scheduled shift at the concession, sold raffle tickets, etc.)

 What if there isn't a team for my child's age group?